How to Distribute and Promote your Podcast in 2025

 Broadcasting with Ausha 🚀

-When you create a show and have published at least 1 episode, you must register your RSS feed with each platform.
-In your Ausha platform settings, we guide you to each platform so that in a few clicks your podcast can be broadcast everywhere.
+When you create a show and have published at least one episode, you must register your RSS feed with each platform.
+In your Ausha platform settings, we guide you step by step so that, in just a few clicks, your podcast can be broadcast everywhere.

 Let’s start with “the place to be” a.k.a iTunes.
 The Apple platform represents a large part of podcasting audiences.
 Moreover, if you’re present on iTunes, your podcast will automatically be referenced in the catalog of Apple’s “Podcast” application.
 An application which is natively installed on all iPhones.